 - Battery life doesn’t match with iPhone 11

 The iPhone 12 team offers a lot of improvements; out of all, three upgrades are the most tempting ones.
 They need some caveats, so let’s have a sneak peek.

 3 Most Tempting Upgrades of the iPhone 12 Family

 What is so good: Inarguably, 5G networks will allow you to download faster with less delay and connect a lot more devices at one time. iPhone 12 family is going to support all of these things.
 Additionally, a 5G iPhone could be too fast, and its ultra-wide network clocks peak downloads of 4 gigabits per second.

-What is still not mentioned: While marketing iPhone’s innovation, marketers could not cook up well to convince the audience why they need 5G in 2020.
+What is still not mentioned: While marketing iPhone’s innovation, marketers could not cook up well to convince the audience why they need 5G in this year.
 However, there is no doubt that someday 5G will be super-fast, but currently, it is not.
 Additionally, it drains your battery too quickly.